BehavioralComputing/FIESL/README.md

 This repository contains the minimal implementation used for the main experiments of Fine-grained Internal Evidence Structure Learning (FIESL).
 FIESL performs account-local social bot detection without reading account-to-account edges during training or inference.

-The release contains one method only: `FIESL`.
-Internal development names, screening models, ablations, exploratory runners, cached tensors, checkpoints, and experimental logs are not included.

 ## Repository layout

 ```text